Professor Debra McGregor

 Strategies for Assessment and Inquiry Learning in Science (SAILS)

 This pan European project, led by Prof Odilla Finlayson, Dr. Eilish McLoughlin and Dr. Deirdre McCabe [Dublin City University] involving 14 partner countries was designed to develop teacher’s knowledge and understanding of assessment in scientific inquiry.
 This project developed a wide range of assessment strategies that built upon established Inquiry based science education (IBSE) activities.
 Prof. Deb McGregor was one of the independent External Advisors working alongside Prof. Bronwen Cowie [Waikato University in New Zealand] and all the participants in the project.
-The various SAILS teaching units [and other project outcomes] that emerged from this international endeavour are available here.
+The various SAILS teaching units [and other project outcomes] that emerged from this international endeavour.

 Examining Creative Pedagogy and Learner Creativity